sagaban/borrowers/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## The book

+This code is the result of reading the [ember-cli 101](https://leanpub.com/ember-cli-101) book

 ## Prerequisites

 You will need the following things properly installed on your computer.